Joy-Anna Duggar Engaged To Boyfriend Of Less Than One Year

 — FRANCIS K S LIM (@cgnetwork) March 5, 2017

-Being the forth Duggar sister to go through the highly-restrictive courtship process on her way to marriage, Joy-Anna also says that she feels incredibly fortunate to have her big sisters’ (Jill, Jessa and Jinger Duggar) experience to help guide her on the correct courtship path as she prepares for her upcoming wedding.
+Being the fourth Duggar sister to go through the highly-restrictive courtship process on her way to marriage, Joy-Anna also says that she feels incredibly fortunate to have her big sisters’ (Jill, Jessa, and Jinger Duggar) experience to help guide her on the correct courtship path as she prepares for her upcoming wedding.

 “Watching my sisters go through that with their courtships sets a really good example.
 I was able to ask them just a lot of questions and wisdom about what they did and didn’t do and then just making it special.”

-While a wedding date hasn’t been publicly announced, Joy-Anna and her new fiance already have plenty of milestones to look forward to as they work toward building a life together.
-For example, Joy Anna Duggar will finally be able to share her first kiss with Austin on the couple’s wedding day, just moments after they make their relationship official.
+While a wedding date hasn’t been publicly announced, Joy-Anna and her new fiancé already have plenty of milestones to look forward to as they work toward building a life together.
+For example, Joy-Anna Duggar will finally be able to share her first kiss with Austin on the couple’s wedding day, just moments after they make their relationship official.

 [Featured Image by CBS Entertainment/Twitter]